How To Teach a Photography for Kids Camp

 - If you can find a location that has easy access to a park or an open outdoor area that is safe for kids to go out and take photos, even better.

-Now that you’ve decided on the location, you’re going to have to set your prices so that you can start promoting your kids photography camp.
+Now that you’ve decided on the location, you’re going to have to determine how to price your photography classes so that you can start promoting your kids photography camp.

 This is what you should keep in mind when setting your class prices:

 - Since you are hosting a camp, you have the option of charging a higher price because a camp is usually of a higher perceived value than a "class".
 Especially since you will be with the kids for several hours each day.
 Many kids camps charge up to $300 per child.
 Check various camps in your area to get an idea what the average camp cost is.
 This should give you a good range of what parents in the area are paying for other camp programs.